Michalbeblocinski/Michalbeblocinski/README.md

 # 👋 Hey I'm Michał

-**`Full Stack Developer`**
+**`Front-end Developer`**

-I am a full-stack developer who has completed studies and primarily codes in a functional paradigm, but also possesses a strong foundation in object-oriented programming.
+I am a front-end developer who also writes backend code.
+I have completed my studies and primarily code in a functional paradigm, but I also possess a strong foundation in object-oriented programming
 ---
 ### Languages and Tools